 I have often written in this blog about where I live in Bogotá, a small lower middle class neighborhood called San Francisco.
 It sits on a steep hill where the Muisca people used to worship the sun, which is “sua” in their language.
 Thence the greater urban district of Suba takes its name, which incidentally also means “go up” in Spanish.
 This is an appropriate description of my daily experience climbing to the very highest point in the neighborhood to reach my house.

 I have tried to get to know this little corner of the world, where a tall wall separates the poor working class from the luxurious condominium complexes of wealthy elites who opted for a semi-rural enclave with a sweeping view of the city.
-Exclusive private schools, a horse farm and a Catholic retreat center run are dispersed along a dirt road just beyond the fringe of the barrio.
+Exclusive private schools, a horse farm and a Catholic retreat center run along a dirt road just beyond the fringe of the barrio.
 The neighbors fight with each other but tenderly take care of stray dogs.
 The baker and the stationary store owner have a certain sweetness to them.
 Rock musicians, folkloric musicians and indigenous activists leave their marks on the aural landscape or the wall murals.

 And now I am leaving it behind.
 I’ve returned to live in the US for a time, full of hope and nostalgia, wishing as always that I could have done more in the place that I called home for a time, and grateful, for it gave me much more than I returned.